thoughtbot/superglue/docs/rails.md

 ## Setting the content location

-On non-GET `visit`s, Breezy uses the response's `content-location` to create the key used to store your props.
+On non-GET `visit`s, Superglue uses the response's `content-location` to create the key used to store your props.

 This is because when you render in a `create` or `update`, the returned